Dad sues Boy Scouts after disabled son's merit badges revoked

-PAYSON, Utah --The father of a boy who has Down syndrome is suing the Boys Scouts of America for blocking his son from becoming an Eagle scout and revoking his merit badges.
+PAYSON, Utah (WABC) --The father of a boy who has Down syndrome is suing the Boys Scouts of America, saying the organization blocked his son from becoming an Eagle scout and revoked his merit badges.

 Logan Blythe has been a scout through the National Parks Council in Utah.
 His father, Chad, says the 15-year-old has advanced because the council has made accommodations when necessary.